Runners Knee

 How Do You Fix Runners Knee?

 It is essential to discover what has caused the kneecap to slide off track as fixing this is crucial for a satisfactory outcome.
-I always assess the whole lower body searching for what might have created this misalignment.
+I always assess the whole lower body searching for what might have created this misalignment, including using footscan technology to get a detailed analysis of your gait pattern.
 Once this has been corrected then the cartilage has a chance to settle down.
-Normally Runners Knee requires a period of rest from the aggravating activity and a specific stretching and strengthening program can be done so that when running resumes the injury doesn’t recur.
+Normally Runners Knee requires a period of rest from the aggravating activity during which time rehab can be done so that when running resumes the injury doesn’t recur.

 How Long Does It Take To Heal?